2013 Belk Bowl: First quarter

-After receiving the opening kickoff, the Tar Heels of North Carolina (UNC) went three-and-out and punted, but on the return, Cincinnati's (CINCY) Anthony McClung fumbled the return, giving UNC the ball back and the CINCY 34.
-However, UNC was forced to settle for a 40-yard field goal try that Thomas Moore missed.
-CINCY took possession of the ball at their own 23-yard line, and achieved a first down before a sack that lost 18 yards decimated the drive, and they ultimately punted.
-UNC was first to the scoreboard on their subsequent drive, scoring on a 2-yard touchdown run by Romar Morris after 11 plays for 68 yards.
-CINCY failed to execute on their next drive, punting, and UNC's Ryan Switzer returned the punt for 33 yards (the punt went 34 yards), but the return was called back due to a holding penalty, negating the Tar Heels' good field position, instead putting them back at their own 35-yard line.
-On UNC's ensuing drive, they went three-and-out, and during the drive, senior offensive lineman James Hurst went down with an apparent left leg injury, exiting the game; UNC punted.
-The punt pinned CINCY inside their own 10-yard line, and on their possession, linebacker Kareem Martin and ram back Brandon Ellerbe sacked quarterback Brendon Kay in the end zone for a safety.
-UNC returner T. J. Logan returned the ensuing free kick 78 yards for a touchdown, making the score 16–0, UNC.
-CINCY started their subsequent drive at their own 35-yard line after the kickoff went out of bounds.
+After receiving the opening kickoff, North Carolina went three-and-out and punted, but on the return, Cincinnati's Anthony McClung fumbled the return, giving the Tar Heels the ball back and the Cincinnati 34.
+However, North Carolina was forced to settle for a 40-yard field goal try that Thomas Moore missed.
+The Bearcats took possession of the ball at their own 23-yard line, and achieved a first down before a sack that lost 18 yards decimated the drive, and they ultimately punted.
+North Carolina was first to the scoreboard on their subsequent drive, scoring on a 2-yard touchdown run by Romar Morris after 11 plays for 68 yards.
+Cincinnati failed to execute on their next drive, punting, and North Carolina's Ryan Switzer returned the punt for 33 yards (the punt went 34 yards), but the return was called back due to a holding penalty, negating the Tar Heels' good field position, instead putting them back at their own 35-yard line.
+On the ensuing drive by the Tar Heels, they went three-and-out, and during the drive, senior offensive lineman James Hurst went down with an apparent left leg injury, exiting the game; North Carolina punted.
+The punt pinned Cincinnati inside their own 10-yard line, and on their possession, linebacker Kareem Martin and ram back Brandon Ellerbe sacked quarterback Brendon Kay in the end zone for a safety.
+North Carolina returner T. J. Logan returned the ensuing free kick 78 yards for a touchdown, making the score 16–0.
+Cincinnati started their subsequent drive at their own 35-yard line after the kickoff went out of bounds.
 At the end of the first quarter, they were amidst a drive, approaching the red zone.

 Second quarter

-CINCY kicker Tony Miliano, who entered the attempt having made just 6 of 15 attempts on the season, made a 34-yard field goal attempt within the first minute of the quarter to make the score 16–3.
-After that, UNC once again embarked on a long drive that lasted 12 plays for 76 yards and 4:01 and culminated with a Jack Tabb 3-yard touchdown reception from Marquise Williams, making the score 23–3.
+Cincinnati kicker Tony Miliano, who entered the attempt having made just 6-of-15 attempts on the season, made a 34-yard field goal attempt within the first minute of the quarter to make the score 16–3.
+After that, North Carolina once again embarked on a long drive that lasted 12 plays for 76 yards and 4:01 and culminated with a Jack Tabb 3-yard touchdown reception from Marquise Williams, making the score 23–3.
 Later in the quarter, Miliano missed a 46-yard field goal attempt, and subsequently the teams exchanged punts.
-UNC punted on their next drive after failing to convert a third and ten, instead losing five yards to knock them out of field goal range; the punt was downed at the CINCY 6-yard line.
-CINCY did not attempt to score particularly vigorously, not running any pass plays, and ultimately heading into the half trailing by 20.
+The Tar Heels punted on their next drive after failing to convert a third and ten, instead losing five yards to knock them out of field goal range; the punt was downed at the Cincinnati 6-yard line.
+Cincinnati did not attempt to score particularly vigorously, not running any pass plays, and ultimately heading into the half trailing by 20.